The Power of Breath: A Guide to Functional Breathing

 1. Breathe Through Your Nose

-Your nose is designed to maximize oxygen utilization and improve circulation.
+Your nose is designed to maximise oxygen utilisation and improve circulation.
 It filters, warms, and humidifies the air before it reaches your lungs, making breathing more efficient and protective against airborne particles.

 Additionally, nasal breathing releases nitric oxide, which plays a crucial role in regulating blood flow, enhancing immunity, and supporting brain function.
 Simply put, breathing through your nose helps your body work smarter, not harder.